 Veronica Diaz, CAE

-Veronica Diaz, CAE, Ph.D., is director of professional learning and development, at EDUCAUSE in Boulder, Colorado.
+Veronica Diaz, Ph.D., CAE, is the senior director of professional learning and development, at EDUCAUSE in Boulder, Colorado.

 Creating professional-development programs that are versatile and meet learner needs at all stages of their career is key to providing sustainable education and revenue.
 EDUCAUSE discusses the lessons it learned from creating its Professional Pathways education program.